afgiv/sql_portfolio/Data Engineering/Sales Data Sample/README_makefile.md

 It covers:

-Infrastructure (database, dimensions, fact, staging)
+Infrastructure: database, dimensions, fact, staging tables

-Automated ETL (load staging → cleaning → dims → fact → views → quality checks)
+Automated ETL: load staging → cleaning → dims → fact → views → quality checks

-Designed for repeatable and idempotent execution — so you can easily reset or refresh the pipeline.
+The design ensures repeatable and idempotent execution — making it easy to reset or refresh the pipeline anytime.

 ⚙️ Prerequisites

-PostgreSQL installed and psql available in PATH
+PostgreSQL installed, with psql available in PATH

 Python 3 installed (for loading staging data)

+Use python3 on Linux/Mac

+Use python on Windows

+GNU Make installed

+On Windows, run commands from Git Bash (ships with Git)

-.env file configured with database details
+A configured .env file (see below)

 📝 Environment Variables

 An .env.example file is provided.

-Run this command on Git Bash:
+Create your own .env file by running in Git Bash:

 cp .env.example .env

-Open the .env file with text editor and update with your values.
+Then edit .env with your database details:

+DB_USER=your_username

+DB_NAME=sales_db

 🔒 Note: The database password is not stored in .env.
-You will be prompted when running commands.
+You will be prompted at runtime.

-🚀 Commands (Git Bash)
+🚀 Commands

+🔒 Always run commands from the root folder in Git Bash.

 1. Infrastructure Setup (run once)

-Creates database and schema objects.
+Creates the database and schema objects.

 make infra

 Equivalent to running:

-make create_database → Drops & recreates the database
+make create_database → ⚠️ Drops & recreates the database

 make create_dims → Creates dimension tables